jstitch/MambuPy/README.md

 You may install MambuPy by git-cloning this repository on your local environment and making it available anywhere on your ``PYTHONPATH``.

-You may also use ``pip install mambupy`` but please consider that the current configuration process doesn't works well with this kind of installation.
+You may also use ``pip install mambupy`` but please consider that you must configure your installation before using it.

 ### Configuration